kadimetla/doc-adk-training/training/module07-multimodal-and-images/lab.md

 import asyncio
 import os
 from typing import List, Dict
-from google.adk.agents import Agent, Runner from google.genai import types import io
+from google.adk.agents import Agent from google.genai import types from google.adk.runners import Runner import io

 # Helper function to load an image from a local file path